Royal Library of the Netherlands: Collection

 In the KB's older collections, the humanities were central, with an emphasis on Dutch history, language and culture.
-Since 1974, however, all publications in the field of exact and social sciences have also been collected within the framework of the 'Depot van Nederlandse Publicaties' (Depository of Dutch Publications).
+Since 1974, however, all publications in the field of exact and social sciences have also been collected within the framework of the Depot van Nederlandse Publicaties.

 In 2016, the KB contained 7,000,000 items, equivalent to 115 kilometres of bookshelves.
 Most items in the collection are books.
 There are also pieces of "grey literature", where the author, publisher, or date may not be apparent but the document has cultural or intellectual significance.
 The collection contains almost the entire literature of the Netherlands, from medieval manuscripts to modern scientific publications.
 As there was no mandatory law for depositing Dutch publications, the library started on 1 January 1974, the voluntary 'Depot van Nederlandse Publicaties' (Dutch Repository Library).
 This in contrast with most other countries that have a legal deposit of publications.
 For a publication to be accepted, it must be from a registered Dutch publisher.

 The Royal Library of the Netherlands also has works of art and antiquities.
 One such piece of art is The Madonna with the Christ Child by the fifteenth-century French painter Jean Fouquet, who is regarded as one of the best painters from that era.
 A valuable antiquity that is housed within the library is a bound book by Christopher Plantin (1520–89), a sixteenth-century French printer and publisher.
 The binding is made of brown calfskin with gold tooling.
 The book was made at Plantin's workshop in Antwerp and was dedicated to Emperor Charles V (1500–58).
 The library also has remarkable eighteenth-century brocade paper from Augsburg, Germany.
 In addition, the library holds a rare elaborately illustrated book from 1596.
-The book is of the travels of Jan Huygen van Linschoten (1563-1611).
+The book is of the travels of Jan Huygen van Linschoten (1563–1611).
 He travelled to Spain, India, Indonesia, and East Asia.
 Another valuable antiquity is the oldest depiction of 'Dutchmen'.
 In 975, Count Dirk and Countess Hildegard donated the medieval manuscript, known as the Egmond Gospels, to Egmond Abbey.
 It is one of the oldest surviving church treasures and includes depictions of 'Dutch' people and buildings.
 The Egmond Gospels were lost around the sixteenth century, but were found in the early nineteenth century.
 Knowing its historical significance, the Dutch government purchased the manuscript and brought it to the Royal Library of the Netherlands.
 The Royal Library of the Netherlands also has the Trivulzio Book of Hours (ca. 1465), a medieval manuscript that measures 9 cm x 13 cm, and contains wonderfully detailed Flemish miniature art.
 One of the most precious atlases is the Atlas van der Hagen of 4 volumes, each containing something more than 100 maps and prints, created around 1690.
 All plates were coloured by hand and highlighted with gold by Dirk Jansz van Santen, a famous 'afzetter' (somebody who embellished prints, maps and book illustrations at a time when it was not yet possible to print in colour).